miguelrincon/fullstack-nanodegree-catalog/README.md

 The item catalog is part of the the Fullstack Developer Nanodegree program.
 It is a catalog of items which allows people to view products sorted by category in a web application.

 It allows users to register and create, edit or delete their own products using third-party authentication.
 The authentication is provided by Github Oauth API.
+Depending on the configuration, it is compatible with SQLite and PostgreSQL databases.

 It aims to fulfill the rubric: https://review.udacity.com/#!/rubrics/5/view